6.09.2014

 Pencil and watercolor

-They explored acrylic painting on paper, mixing 1 - 4 greys through near equal ratios of primary colors and white.
-Most practiced toning a single primary or secondary color while a few tried making tertiary colors from primary.
 Students each made still life paintings from observation of 1 - 4 fruits and vegetables.
-They were allowed to use black to tone light and shadow.
+They were allowed to use white and black to tone light and shadow.

-Classes were assigned an optional reading and practiced landscape painting in the school's art studio.
-They stretched and gessoed canvases for acrylic paintings based on their own digitally printed photographs.
+Classes were assigned to read an article on realist painting and practiced in the school's art studio.
+They chose stretchers from 8 to 24-inches, stretched and gessoed canvases for acrylic paintings based on their own digitally printed photographs.
 More experienced students were asked to use detailed photographs.
-Many students worked directly from observation of their photo printouts.
-Some additionally preferred a method to draw graph coordinates and match areas of information on their canvas to their equally gridded photographs.
+A few students worked directly from observation of their photo printouts.
+Some preferred a method to draw graph coordinates and match areas of information on their canvas to their equally gridded photographs.
 A few used a makeshift projector–a 6B pencil to trace a horizontally reversed photo then rubbed onto the canvas.

-Photo realism painting on canvas modifications included instruction with Photoshop and chemicals for cyanotype printing digital negatives.
+Photo realism painting on canvas modifications included following instruction and some exploration with Photoshop for contact printing digital negatives with cyanotype.

 Next, classes discussed the 1920's Surrealist movement and a few abstract expressionist artworks.
-They first practiced drawing with various media on paper.
+They first explored various media.

 Pencil with collage